Pancreatic tumours (Brief information)

 Diagnosis: what kinds of tests are required?

-Usually, the paediatrician will take a thorough history (anamnesis) and perform a physical exam followed by a routine blood test.
+Usually, the paediatrician will take a thorough history (anamnesis) and perform a physical examination followed by a routine blood test.
 This includes a complete blood count (CBC) as well as liver function tests and tests of the pancreatic enzymes.
 Different from pancreatoblastoma (please see above), no specific lab value has been identified that could be used as a tumour marker.
 However, alpha-fetoprotein (AFP) levels should be determined to rule out a malignant pancreatoblastoma.

 Imaging of the tumour is also important to obtain information on its location, growth pattern and spread in adjacent or even distant organs and tissues.
 This is done by using different imaging techniques such as ultrasound (sonography), magnetic resonance tomography (MRT, layered scanning of the body using magnetic fields and radio waves) or computed tomography (CT, detailed x-ray slices of the body).